Dynamic Interest Rate Model

 interestFee

-The current interest rate reserve factor for the market.
+The current interest rate protocol fee for the market token, in BPS

 Return data: